Last updated May 10, 2020

 2. Chan Laiwa.
 China.
 5.8 billion

-This entrepreneur grew up surrounded by beautiful antique furniture in one of the palaces of Beijing, the Summer Palace.
+This entrepreneur grew up surrounded by beautiful antique furniture in the Summer Palace, one of the palaces of Beijing.
 But even though Chan Laiwa is part of the Chinese Imperial Family, her story is one of rags to riches.

-When Chen was born in 1942, her family no longer ruled China.
+When Chan was born in 1942, her family no longer ruled China.
 The Emperor had been deposed thirty years before.
-And by the time of Chan’s birth, the luck of the ex-ruling family was scarce: they were impoverished, their country was being invaded by Japan, and China was about to become a communist country.
+And by the time of Chan’s birth, the luck of the ex-ruling family was scarce.
+The family was impoverished, their country was being invaded by Japan, and China was soon to become a communist country.

 Chan Laiwa turns her passion into a business

-In the 1960’s Chan left her studies and started repairing furniture to make a living.
-A decade later she moved to prosperous Hong Kong, and scaled her business.
-She now bought classical furniture, repaired it, and sold it to rich collectors.
+A decade later, she moved to prosperous Hong Kong and scaled her business.
+She now started buying damaged classical furniture, repairing it, and selling it at high prices to rich collectors.

-In her forties she had enough money to invest in real estate.
-Chan bought twelve villas in Hong Kong followed by others in Australia and Southeast Asia.
+In her forties, Chan had enough money to invest in real estate.
+She bought 12 villas in Hong Kong.
+Then, she bought more in Australia and Southeast Asia.

-This real estate mogul is a philanthropist that has given millions of dollars to charities.
+This real-estate mogul is a philanthropist.
+She has given millions of dollars to charities.
 And since furniture remains one of her passions, she established the China Red Sandalwood Museum – the world’s largest museum of classical furniture.

 1. Zhou Qunfei.
 China.
 8.3 billion

-The richest self-made woman in the world, Zhou Qunfei, was born in 1970 in Xiangxiang, in the Province of Hunan, in China.
+Zhou Qunfei was born in 1970 in Xiangxiang, in the Province of Hunan, in China.
 Her mother died when she was five years old.
-And not long after her father lost a finger and was partially blinded in an industrial accident.
+And not long after, her father lost a finger and was partially blinded in an industrial accident.

-The family lived in a farm and was poor.
+The family was poor and lived on a farm.
 When Zhou was little, she took care of the pigs.
-Of her earlier years she said in an interview with CNBC: “I had to constantly think about where my next meal is and how I am going to get it.”
+Of her earlier years, she said in an interview with CNBC: “I had to constantly think about where my next meal is and how I am going to get it.”

 From working in a factory to owning one

-Zhou worked between 16 and 18 hours a day for a daily dollar and was soon promoted.
+Zhou worked between 16 and 18 hours a day.
+She earned a daily dollar.
+She was good at her job and was soon promoted.
 The girl kept climbing positions until she became a manager.
-By then she had learned a lot about glass making.
+By then, she had learned a lot about glassmaking.